Skip to main content

 What happens if your flight is delayed?

 If your flight is delayed and you happen to miss your ship, Carnival will not reimburse you.
 Note that the time onboard your itinerary is not the all-aboard time.
-It is often earlier, as cruise lines have to conduct mandatory safety drills prior to sailing away.
+It is often earlier, as cruise lines have to conduct mandatory safety drills before sailing away.

 Travel insurance can provide some relief; however, it won't make up for missing out on the family vacation that you have been looking forward to for months!